 We’ve handpicked five interesting destinations in Kochi, that you could ride around and experience on a Royal Enfield Hunter 350.
 Why are we so specific about the model?
 Well, most of these places are urbanscapes, or getting there involves tight city runs.
 In either case, the Hunter could excel with its quirky proportions and usable torque.

 (Before we begin: Reaching Kochi is easy.
-There are flights to Kochi international airport (COK) from almost all major airports.
+There are flights to Kochi International Airport (COK) from almost all major airports.
 The airport is 25 odd kilometers from the city center.
 Railways could be a cheaper and more strenuous alternative for the commute.
-All distances mentioned ahead, would be from the city centre.)'
+All distances mentioned ahead, would be from the city centre.)

 1. Athirappilly Falls

 This is the largest waterfall in Kerala with an overall drop of over 80 feet!
-The waters of Chalakkudy river put up a magnificent show by cascading over a huge cliff and descending into a violent stream with a loud roar and mist.
+The waters of Chalakkudy River put up a magnificent show by cascading over a huge cliff and descending into a violent stream with a loud roar and mist.
 Reaching here is fun, as the route involves a lot of winding patches and hairpins, fenced by woods and wild streams.
 (You will love how the Hunter handles on these roads!)
-The falls are located at a distance of 60 odd kilometers from the city centre, and getting there could take around 2 hours on a normal day.
-The best time to visit Athirappilly falls is September-October, as the monsoons would bring about a better view than otherwise.
+The falls are located at a distance of 60 odd kilometers from the city center, and getting there could take around 2 hours on a normal day.
+The best time to visit Athirappilly Falls is September-October, as the monsoons would bring about a better view than otherwise.

 Distance from the city: 60-ish km